 Hydroponics uses soilless grow media to suspend roots of cannabis plants.
-Cannabis grow mediums act to support the plants, and to keep roots oxygenated and hydrated.
+Cannabis grow mediums act to support the plants and to keep roots oxygenated and hydrated.
 These mediums are inert and do not possess any form of nutrients.
 They act only to suspend roots as nutrient solution floods the grow bed.

-The most popular grow mediums for marijuana include clay pebbles (also referred to as LECA and Hydroton), coco coir, rockwool, oasis cubes, perlite and vermiculite, to name a few.
+The most popular grow mediums for marijuana include clay pebbles (also referred to as LECA and Hydroton), coco coir, rockwool, oasis cubes, perlite, and vermiculite, to name a few.
 Each media has slightly different properties, but most function just as effectively for cannabis as for other types of plants.
 See our Hydroponics Growing Medium page for more information.
 Note that – if you purchase a marijuana growing system – grow media may be included with the kit.
 Here are a few examples of mediums you may consider using for growing weed:

 Nutrients for Growing Marijuana

 In hydroponics, nutrients are mixed with water, forming the nutrient solution.
 This nutrient-rich water is essential for the health and hydration of the cannabis plant’s roots.
 The main nutrients in plant fertilizers are nitrogen (N), phosphorous (P), and potassium (K), and are labeled according to the values of these three key elements.
-For example, a fertilizer labeled 2-1-6 means that there are 2-parts nitrogen, 1-part phosphorous, and 6-parts potassium.
-Nitrogen is especially important during the vegetative, foliage stage of plant, whereas phosphorous and potassium are more essential to the flowering stage.
+For example, a fertilizer labeled 2-1-6 means that there are 2-parts nitrogen, 1-part phosphorus, and 6-parts potassium.
+Nitrogen is especially important during the vegetative, foliage stage of the plant, whereas phosphorous and potassium are more essential to the flowering stage.